 If you believe the information on your CAN is incorrect, you have 14 days to submit a written application to your institution to request a correction (some institutions may allow for a longer correction period).

-VET FEE-HELP and Withdrawing from Study It is important to correctly withdraw from your course or unit of study.
+VET STUDENT LOAN and Withdrawing from Study It is important to correctly withdraw from your course or unit of study.
 If you don’t withdraw properly or if you miss the withdrawal deadline, you will incur a HELP debt.

 What happens if I withdraw by the census date?